discoleo/R/Identifiers.ISNI.md

 - Each character is encoded using a numeric value starting at 1;
 - Zero is NOT encoded by any of the characters: this will catch errors due to missing characters.
 - Only blank characters are 0: the ACID code can be extended to the left with more characters/tokens, and the old validation codes still remain valid.
-- Note: extension to left requires multiplication with position from end of string.
+- Note: extension to left requires multiplication with position from right-end of string.
+- Token separators:
-- Token separators: the special characters could be mapped to the same values as some of the "A-Z" characters; or they could be encoded with values beyond "A-Z"; both options will give more variants of IDs.
+  - the special characters could be mapped to the same values as some of the "A-Z" characters;
+  - or they could be encoded with values beyond "A-Z";
+  - both options will give more variants of IDs.
+  - there is NO risk of inversions: it is possible to use a simple character mask for the input string;

 The simple design (2 tokens of letters; last token only 3 coding characters) offers 26^7 = slightly above 8 billion IDs.
 Adding 4 characters as separators increases this to 32 billion IDs.
 Including the digits 1-9 in the character set increases the number to over 257 billion IDs.